priyanshusaini105/AKGEC/readme.md

 ### Steps to add new screen

-step 1: create its folder and component and expoert it through index.ts in screen folder step 2: goto types.d.ts of navigation folder and add the screen to the stack or whatevre navigator params list step 3: add scren to navigator additional steps for dashboard items step 4: go to dashboarditems.ts in constant and register i mean add screen here also in type.d.ts of constants add name to dashboarditem targets you are ready to go
+Step 1: create its folder and component and expoert it through index.ts in screen folder .
+Step 2: Goto types.d.ts of navigation folder and add the screen to the stack or whatevre navigator params list Step 3: Add scren to navigator.
+additional steps for dashboard items.
+Step 4: go to dashboarditems.ts in constant and register i mean add screen here also in type.d.ts of constants add name to dashboarditem targets.
+you are ready to go

 ## Contacts